mrowe/dayone2evernote/README.md

 ## Bugs

+ * Imported notes *cannot be synced* because they are missing a "grammar"

  * Note title is derived by pulling the first sentence from the first line of the Day One note content, truncating to 80 chars if necessary.
 This is pretty naive.